 2010: Powered through the WFTDA Regional Rankings and moved from ranking 15th at beginning of the season to 9th by the end of the Regional Tournament.

 2011: Moved home games to the Mid-America Center in Council Bluffs and finished the season ranked 10th in the WFTDA Regional Rankings.

 2012: Entered the Regional Tournament ranked 8th and advanced to finish the season ranked 7th.

-2013: WFTDA changes to a Division based structure.
-Competed in WFTDA’s first ever Division 2 International Tournament and ended their season ranked 65 out of 175 WFTDA leagues worldwide.
+2013: WFTDA changed to a Division-based structure.
+Competed in WFTDA’s first-ever Division 2 International Tournament and ended the season ranked 65 out of 175 WFTDA leagues worldwide.

 2014: Omaha Rollergirls All-Stars Team placed 9th at the 2014 WFTDA Division 2 Playoffs in Duluth.
-Ending their season ranked 62 out of 205 teams ranked worldwide.
+The All-Stars finished their season ranked 62 out of 205 teams ranked worldwide.

 2015: Omaha Rollergirls All-Stars Team ended their season ranked 70th out of 254 WFTDA leagues worldwide.
-The Omaha Rollergirls will be hosting a portion of the 2015 WFTDA International Division 1 Playoffs from October 2nd-4th!
-Also we are proud to say we won Best of Omaha for 2015 for Best Sports Team!
+ORG hosted a portion of the 2015 WFTDA International Division 1 Playoffs from October 2nd-4th.
+ORG also won Best of Omaha for 2015 as the Best Sports Team!

-2016: It is the Omaha Rollergirls 10th Season and we have 12,526 likes on Facebook.
-We started this season ranked 84th on the WFTDA Rankings, and we move 10 spots to end the year ranked 74th.
-And for the second time in a row we won Best Of Omaha Sports Team 2016!
+2016: The Omaha Rollergirls celebrated their 10th season and accumulated 12,526 likes on Facebook.
+At the start of the season, ORG ranked 84th on the WFTDA Rankings, and proceeded to move 10 spots by end the year, ranked 74th.
+And, for the second time in a row, won Best Of Omaha Sports Team 2016!